Wisdom Teeth Extraction Lubbock

 In most cases, the removal of wisdom teeth is performed under local anesthesia, plus one of three types of Grimes Dentistry sedation: nitrous oxide/oxygen analgesia, oral sedation or I.V. sedation.
 These options and the surgical risks (i.e., sensory nerve damage and sinus complications) will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding, bite down on the gauze in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Grimes Dentistry Phone Number 806-798-3384.

 Drs.
-Grimes, Mathur and Lewis, at Grimes Dentistry, provide our services in a safe environment with all the convenience of modern monitoring equipment.
+Grimes, Lewis and Mathur, at Grimes Dentistry, provide our services in a safe environment with all the convenience of modern monitoring equipment.
 Our staff is experienced in anesthesia techniques.